-We've constructed the table below to help any decision making with regards to choosing the correct type of resin for the job, but for most applications we are now recommending the revolutionary new resin 136T, which has its own dedicated page on the toolbar above.
+We've constructed the table below to help any decision making with regards to choosing the correct type of resin for the job.

 |Marine and Flexible Steel